 Twelve weeks ago, Ros Canter gave birth to her second daughter, Seneh.
-As of Friday, she’s leading the CCI5*-L at the Mitisubshi Motors Badminton Horse Trials on Lordship Graffalo.
+As of Friday, she’s leading the CCI5*-L at the MARS Badminton Horse Trials on Lordships Graffalo.
 Again.

 The 2025 champions are back to defend their title at Badminton, riding to a 23.7 score in Friday’s dressage.
-Canter announced her pregnancy in September after winning her last five-star appearance on Lordship Graffalo at Burghley Horse Trials.
+Canter announced her pregnancy in August 2025 and won her last five-star appearance on Lordship Graffalo at Burghley Horse Trials whilst pregnant.

 “I’m delighted” said Canter of their performance.